Commission on Neurobiology

 The second initiative will organize and coordinate systematic reviews of available preclinical data to critically evaluate how these studies predict both treatment response and biomarker development for specific clinical syndromes and comorbidities.
 The co-leaders (Michele Simonato, Amy Brooks-Kayal, Frances Jensen) and their selected working groups are identifying and developing approaches to generate and periodically update databases and reviews to facilitate meta-analyses of preclinical data.
 Systematic reviews could pave the way for large, multicenter studies and provide material for common data elements that, in turn, will simplify future systematic reviews and harmonized analyses.
 The first systematic review of the TASK2 group is underway in collaboration with CAMARADES (http://www.dcn.ed.ac.uk/camarades/), with the rationale and protocol published in 2017 (Identification and characterization of outcome measures reported in animal models of epilepsy.
 Epilepsia 2017 vol 58, suppl 4).

 The third initiative will develop common data elements (CDEs) for preclinical epilepsy research.
 CDEs standardize the collection of investigational data and facilitate comparison of results across studies.
 Based on the experience with the clinical CDEs for epilepsy, spearheaded by NINDS, preclinical epilepsy CDEs are expected to ensure that important data elements (e.g., experimental conditions, EEG or behavioral data) are obtained in a similar fashion in all translational preclinical studies.
 The CDEs are designed to serve the needs of individual laboratories as well as research consortia.
 The co-leaders of this Step are Jackie French, Asla Pitkanen, and Helen Scharfman, Vicky Whittemore serving as liaison to NINDS and Aristea Galanopoulou as liaison to the TASK1 group.
-As of April 2018, the proceedings of this group are in the final stages for publication at Epilepsia Open.
-Feedback from the scientific community is welcomed to further optimize these resources.
+As of November 1, 2018, the documents are now open for comment.
+Read reports and participate in CDE Discussion here.
+Deadline for comments: December 31, 2018

 The final initiative aimed to develop infrastructure for multicenter preclinical studies.
 These studies will represent a “Phase II” of preclinical translational studies, analogous to clinical Phase II/III multicenter, randomized, double-blinded studies, as a follow-up to “Phase I” exploratory findings generated by single laboratories.
 Utilizing the combined expertise and progress made through the TF, the first antiepileptogenesis study (EpiBios4Rx) has been organized by several members of the task force and funded by the NIH as a Center without Walls to tackle the needs of patients with post-traumatic epilepsy following traumatic brain injury.
 Preclinical results from coordinated multicenter studies may encourage industry and government to invest in a prospective therapy’s clinical development.
 Partnerships among government-related funding organizations (NIH, European Community), industry, philanthropic foundations and academia are essential to such initiatives.
 The co-leaders of TASK4 included Terry O’Brien, Nico Moshé, and Akio Ikeda.